How do people feel when they have an eating disorder?

 Anxiety -

-People with eating disorders may experience intense anxiety related to their eating habits and current body image or a distorted body image.
-They may worry healthy eating habits, weight loss, losing weight or gaining weight.
-In addition, they listen to their nagging eating disorder voice (a voice that only is of negative thoughts and can haunt someone to engage in self harm).
+People with eating disorders may experience intense fear and anxiety related to their eating habits and current body image or a distorted body image.
+They may worry about healthy eating habits, weight loss, losing weight, or gaining weight.

-Guilt and Shame -
+Guilt And Shame -

 Many people with eating disorders feel guilty or ashamed about their disordered eating and behaviors around food.
 They may feel like they are never going to achieve a healthy weight and feel as if they are doing something wrong.
 Their guilt and shame can lead to mental health conditions stemming from feeling they are somehow flawed or inadequate.